openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 * `<INSTALL_DIR>/samples/cpp`
 * `<INSTALL_DIR>/samples/python`

-If you installed OpenVINO via PyPI, download [the OpenVINO repository](https://github.com/openvinotoolkit/openvino/tree/releases/2022/1) and use samples from `samples/python`.
+If you installed OpenVINO Runtime using PyPI, samples are not installed locally and must be accessed through GitHub.
+Download [the OpenVINO repository](https://github.com/openvinotoolkit/openvino/tree/releases/2022/1) and use samples from `samples/python`.

 The applications include: